Skip to content

 mmm_audio = MMMAudio(128, graph_name="BuchlaWaveFolder_AD", package_name="examples")

-# to hear the version without Anti-Aliasing, use:
+# to hear the version without Anti-comptimeing, use:

 # mmm_audio = MMMAudio(128, graph_name="BuchlaWaveFolder", package_name="examples")